ahdis/chmed/pages/_includes/dosage.md

 		</doseQuantity>
 	</dosage>
 ```
-see [TimingEvent](https://www.hl7.org/fhir/v3/TimingEvent/cs.html), the simplified x-x-x-x is represented with PCM - PCD- PCV and HS coding values.
+see [TimingEvent](https://www.hl7.org/fhir/v3/TimingEvent/cs.html), the simplified version x-x-x-x is represented with PCM - PCD- PCV and HS coding values.

 for 1 - 0 - 0.5 - 0 two dosage elements have to be created, [example](MedicationStatement-chmed16af-mp-medicationstatement-s02-3.html)